-A student may add a class to his or her schedule by submitting a "Drop/Add Registration Change Notice" form to the Student Records Registration Office, to his or her advisor or SSA, to the Transfer Advising Center, to the Madison Campus Office, or by adding the class online if permitted.
-A class may only be added during the schedule adjustment period.
+A student may add a class to his or her schedule by submitting a "Drop/Add Registration Change Notice" form to any Registration Center (Bailey Student Services Center, Transfer Advising Center, Maison Campus Office).
+A class may only be added prior to the first scheduled meeting and through the first day for online classes.